Registered disability savings plan (RDSP)

 Contributions to an RDSP are not tax deductible and can be made until the end of the year in which the beneficiary turns 59.
-Contributions that are withdrawn are not included in income for the beneficiary when they are paid out of an RDSP.
-However, the Canada disability savings grant (grant), the Canada disability savings bond (bond), investment income earned in the plan, and rollover amounts are included in the beneficiary's income for tax purposes when they are paid out of the RDSP.
+Contributions that are withdrawn are not included as income to the beneficiary when they are paid out of an RDSP.
+However, the Canada disability savings grant (grant), the Canada disability savings bond (bond), investment income earned in the plan, and the proceeds from rollovers are included in the beneficiary's income for tax purposes when they are paid out of the RDSP.

 - Eligibility and contributions

 Who can become a beneficiary of an RDSP, who can contribute to an RDSP

 Contribution limits, conditions for transferring from one RDSP to another, rollovers, rollover reporting, and eligible individuals